MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-adfs.md

       :::image type="content" source="../media/alternate-access-mapping-collection.png" alt-text="Alternate Access Mapping Collection-1":::

-- Extend an existing web application to set AD FS OIDC authentication on a new zone:
+- Extending an existing web application to set AD FS OIDC authentication on a new zone.
+To extend an existing web application, do the following:
     1. Start the SharePoint Management Shell and run the following script:

         ```powershell